koushi/NyshakVault/World/People/PCs/Ny'shak.md

 _Ny'shak, the Silver Wyrm_, with his almost platinum silver scales and void-black outlines, stands as a living embodiment of draconic might—a captivating entity in the realms of fantasy and myth.
 This comprehensive description invites readers into a world where legends come to life, encapsulating the essence of this mythical being.

 ### Personality

+Ny'shak is a quiet, contemplative figure.
+While not known for his way with words or social customs, Ny'shak possesses wisdom beyond his years.
+He is fiercely loyal to those close to him, none more so than Kai'sa his soulmate and the goddess Selune.
 ## Biography
 ### Background
 ### Campaign